 Certain infections can also lead to red dots on the skin.

 If a person suspects an infection of the skin, they should consult a doctor.

 The varicella-zoster virus causes these infections, which produce red, itchy, fluid-filled blisters that can appear anywhere on the body.

 Shingles occurs in adults who have already had chickenpox.
-According to the National Institute on Aging, shingles usually affects one area on one side of the body.
+According to the

 This contagious viral infection causes a distinctive rash of small red or pink dots.